Associate Professor of Counselling Psychology

 6-102 Education Centre North

 Dr. Noorfarah Merali is a Registered Counselling Psychologist with expertise in Immigrant Families, Cross-cultural Adaptation, and Immigrant and Refugee Mental Health.
-She is a tenured professor in the Counselling Psychology Graduate Program, and is a Faculty Fellow of the Centre for Global Citizenship Education and Research.
-She has also been an Affiliate Faculty Member of the University of Alberta's Prairie Metropolis Centre of Excellence for Research on Immigration, Integration, and Diversity since its inception.
+She is a tenured professor in the Counselling Psychology Graduate Program at the University of Alberta, and is a Faculty Fellow of the Centre for Global Citizenship Education and Research.

 Research and Interests

-Noorfarah Merali's research interests and publications encompass four general areas: (1) family class immigration and immigration fraud, (2) acculturation patterns and the impact of the cultural transition process on immigrant and refugee families, (3) immigrant and refugee mental health, and (4) multicultural counselling competence.
+Noorfarah Merali's interests and publications encompass four intersecting areas: (1) the impact of Canadian immigration policies on migrants’ adjustment and quality of life, (2) acculturation patterns and the impact of the cultural transition process on immigrant and refugee families, (3) immigrant and refugee mental health, and (4) multicultural counselling competence.
 Dr. Merali's research program has been funded by grants from the Social Sciences and Humanities Research Council of Canada, Status of Women Canada, the Prairie Metropolis Centre of Excellence for Research on Immigration, Integration and Diversity, and the Immigration & Intergovernmental Relations Branch of Alberta Advanced Education & Career Development.

 Professional Association Memberships